lorenzolevis/fall_detection_project/README.md

 - Running (5)

 As shown, the number of classes is high and is not good for classification problem.
 The comparison of these **three or four** algorithm helps to detect which ones is the best on this kind of problems

+#Execution
+the requirements.file contains the list of required module for execution.
+It's possible execute the **script.py** but the **Notebook_project.ipynb** is to prefer because contains more detail about feature distribution and more graph.